Lusofonia Games: Editions

 The 2017 Games were awarded to Mozambique.
 However, as of November 2017, they had not taken place.
 A delegation from CPLP met with officials in São Tomé and Príncipe about holding the Games there in July 2018.
-There are currently no plans for any future edition.
+There are official currently with plans for any 4th edition for the hosted Fortaleza e Eusébio.

 Inaugural edition

 Participating countries (purple) and host city (yellow square) of the 1st Lusofonia Games.

 The 1st Lusofonia Games were hosted by Macau, from 7 to 15 October 2006, comprising 733 athletes from 11 countries (Equatorial Guinea did not field any athletes), some of which are international sports stars.

 In competition were a total of 48 events distributed between 8 sports: athletics, basketball, beach volleyball, football, futsal, table tennis, taekwondo, volleyball.
 Portugal and Brazil were the top medal collectors of the Games, managing to grab 85% of the titles.
 These two countries acquired 71% of the total medals of the Games.
 All delegations won medals.